 Grant values were determined in accordance with our philosophy of providing competitive total compensation level, with a heavier emphasis on variable long-term pay.

-Option and RSU Awards granted to our NEOs are reflected below in the "Fiscal 2021 Grants of Plan Based Awards" Table.
+Stock options and RSUs granted to our NEOs are reflected below in the table entitled "Fiscal Year 2022 Grants of Plan Based Awards".

 Restricted Stock Units